What is a mucus in urine test?

 Mucus is a thick, slippery fluid that coats and moistens certain parts of the body, including the nose, mouth, throat, and urinary tract.
 A small amount of mucus in your urine (pee) is normal.
-Having too much mucus may be a sign of a urinary tract infection (UTI) or other medical condition.
-A test called urinalysis can detect whether there is too much mucus in your urine.
+Too much mucus may be a sign of a urinary tract infection (UTI) or other medical condition.
+A urinalysis test checks a sample of your urine.
+It can find out if there is too much mucus in your urine.

 Other names: microscopic urine analysis, microscopic examination of urine, urine test, urine analysis, UA